thatrandomfrenchdude/Compute-Edge-AI-Overview-Workshop-111825/README.md

     chmod +x ./setup/setup_shell.sh
     ./setup/setup_shell.sh

     # Note: NPU packages will not work without Windows.
-Repos will be clonded, but some virtual environments may fail to set up.
+Repos will be clonded, no setup included.
     ```